tylaredhead/Projects/NEA A-level/README.md

 ## Description
 The project provided an interactive teaching tool that allowed a more versatile solution to building and solving the problems within the context of maximum flow minimum cut thereom, giving appropiate solutions, enabling benefits both from a teaching perspective and as a student resource.

-This project creates an interactive GUI where the user can:
+### The project creates an interactive GUI where the user can:

-        -Build a directed graph with initial states (sources) and finishing states (sinks) using a custom GUI using pygame.
+- Build a directed graph with initial states (sources) and finishing states (sinks) using a custom GUI with Pygame.
-    -Determine the maximum flow that could be sent through the graph at any one time, obeying to the capacities of each edge.
+- Determine the maximum flow that could be sent through the graph at any one time, obeying the capacities of each edge.
-    -Enables the use to draw their own cuts on the graph and displaying the analysis depending on the collision between edges.
+- Enable the user to draw their own cuts on the graph and display analysis depending on collisions between edges.
-    -Copes with edges having a minimum capacity that must be sent through graphs.
+- Handle edges with a minimum capacity that must be sent through the graph.
-    -Add supersources and supersinks as a visual aid for when there are multiple sources and sinks, dynamically finding a position without collision allocating associated egdes.
+- Add supersources and supersinks as a visual aid for multiple sources and sinks, dynamically positioning them without collision and allocating associated edges.
-    -Adds a node capacity as visual aid to show that a node can have a limiting capacity within itself rather than just the egdes.
+- Include node capacities to show that a node can have a limiting capacity within itself, not just its edges.
-    -Evaluates the maximum flow as the lower bound and compares this with the minimum cut as the upper bound to find the optimal flow.
+- Evaluate the maximum flow as the lower bound and compare this with the minimum cut as the upper bound to find the optimal flow.

 ### Other key features